Lucas-XoX/portfolio-project-main/doc/01-component-brainstorming/01-component-brainstorming.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2005.02.04

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a Simplified AI Social Simulation component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a Minimalist To-Do List Website component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a Tech Interview Preparation Platform component
 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here 2005/02/04 would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull